madrilene/lenesaile.com/src/en/projects/hno-marienplatz.md

   - Custom vanilla JS
 clientURL: https://www.hno-marienplatz.de
 image: './src/assets/images/projects/proyecto-hno-marienplatz.jpg'
-alt: 'screenshot of the website'
+alt: 'screenshot of the website hno-marienplatz.de'
 lead: 'The website of the Munich ENT clinic of Dr. Kothe was redesigned to achieve a clear, confidence-inspiring feel.
 The site was previously running Wordpress.
 The relaunch went smoothly and without any loss of rankings.
 Thanks to the optimization, the website now performs much better in search engines.'
 ---